 If you want your company name to be known to the public, do your hard work.
 Small business owners can publicize the media well, adding value to their communities.
-Contact the media from the beginning for an event or a unique service.
-Don’t hesitate to speak with a reporter who has never heard of your company before.
+Contact the press from the beginning for an event or a unique service.
+Don’t hesitate to speak with a reporter who has never heard of your company.

 Find the appropriate way to showcase your brand and story and produce dynamic and engaging content.
 Create an online community and follow others who interact with you on social media.
 Entrepreneur: You control the tone, voice, and facts when creating and launching your press.
 Brainstorm publications that match your company.

 Bookmarks can help vehicles write about you and make it easier for them to find you.
-Twitter can help you online without having to leave the office to greet you.
-Get out of the office to meet influencers, speakers and learn new skills throughout your network building.
+Twitter can help you online without leaving the office to greet you.
+Get out of the office to meet influencers and speakers and learn new skills throughout your network building.
 Search for testimonials from customers or fans to give your business visibility and go viral.
-If you’re stuck with time and expense, start with a free and extensive social network.
+Start with a free and extensive social network if you’re stuck with time and expense.
 Don’t be afraid to try multiple things if you try to do more than one thing.